ThoughtWorksInc/AS101-4-workshop/instructions/04_secrets.md

 ## Remove secrets in code

-We will update our code to remove secrets in code and instead, use a secret manager to source them.
+Secrets would be removed from the code and sourced using a secret manager.

 1. Encrypting sensitive variables